Chiral numerical renormalization group: Introduction

-It would therefore be useful to have a generic method for analyzing multiple quantum impurities coupled to the same uni-directional channel(s).
+It would therefore be useful to have a generic method for analyzing multiple quantum impurities coupled to the same unidirectional channel(s).
 For this we turn to Wilson's numerical renormalization group (NRG) \citep{wilsonRenormalizationGroupCritical1975,bullaNumericalRenormalizationGroup2008}, one of the most generic and reliable tools for studying quantum impurity models.
-A key part in (standard) NRG is mapping the electronic bath to a so-called Wilson chain -- a tight-binding chain with the impurity at one end and hopping amplitudes decaying exponentially with the distance.
-Over the years, NRG has also been applied to two-impurity systems in different scenarios \citep{jonesStudyTwoMagnetic1987,silvaParticleHoleAsymmetryTwoImpurity1996,ingersentStudyTwoimpurityTwochannel1992,affleckConformalfieldtheoryApproachTwoimpurity1995,campoAlternativeDiscretizationNumerical2005,mitchellTwoChannelKondoPhysics2012,lechtenbergRealisticQuantumCritical2017,eickhoffEffectiveLowenergyDescription2018,eickhoffStronglyCorrelatedMultiimpurity2020}, but always under the assumption of bi-directional channels, which enables mapping the bath to two separate Wilson chains, as shown in Fig.\,\ref{fig:Intro-Two-Chains}.
-Such a mapping is not possible for uni-directional channel, as a nearest-neighbor tight-binding chain has no notion of directionality.
+A key part in (standard) NRG is mapping the electronic bath to a so-called Wilson chain---a tight-binding chain with the impurity at one end and hopping amplitudes decaying exponentially with the distance.
+Over the years, NRG has also been applied to two-impurity systems in different scenarios \citep{jonesStudyTwoMagnetic1987,silvaParticleHoleAsymmetryTwoImpurity1996,ingersentStudyTwoimpurityTwochannel1992,affleckConformalfieldtheoryApproachTwoimpurity1995,campoAlternativeDiscretizationNumerical2005,mitchellTwoChannelKondoPhysics2012,mitchellMultipleMagneticImpurities2015,lechtenbergRealisticQuantumCritical2017,eickhoffEffectiveLowenergyDescription2018,eickhoffStronglyCorrelatedMultiimpurity2020} but always under the assumption of bidirectional channels, which enables mapping the bath to two separate Wilson chains, as illustrated in Fig.\,\ref{fig:Intro-Two-Chains}.
+Such a mapping is not possible for unidirectional channels, as a nearest-neighbor tight-binding chain has no notion of directionality.